-Experience Designer with an insatiable wanderlust for design and adventure.
+Experience Designer & Strategist with 4+ years of experience & an insatiable wanderlust for adventure and creativity.

 Enhancing off-roading vehicle education for Polaris digital retail experiences